Professional Radon Measurement Courses and Exams

 Who is the NRPP?
 The National Radon Proficiency Program (NRPP) is recognized as the nation-leading certification program for radon professionals, with over 2600 certified professionals qualified in measurement, mitigation, and as radon laboratories.
 Administered by the AARST, professionals engage in a process of continuing education, standards development and quality assurance, performance testing with compliance oversight.
 Most licensing States recognize and/or require the NRRP approved courses as well as non-licensing States strongly recommend a radon measurement provider complete an NRPP approved course.

-Radon Measurement Technician Course 16 Hour – Initial Training
+Radon Measurement Professional Course 16 Hour – Initial Training

 NRPP Approved Radon CEU Courses 16 Hour & 4 Hour CEU